Our WE Initiative

 In the next ten years there will be a 27% increase in job opportunities for individuals who have an education in nursing.
 Women With A Cause founder, Susan Kiely, thought the nursing field would be the perfect profession that would give homeless and/or low income mothers and/or female veterans a sense of empowerment.

 In partnership with Women With A Cause and the WE Initiative, Regis University: Rueckert-Hartman College for Health Professionals, a private institution of learning, has agreed to admit eight qualified women.
 These women will also have the opportunity to enter into an honors geriatric nursing program.

-Area colleges such as Community College of Aurora, Community College of Denver, and University of Colorado School of Nursing have also agreed to partner with us in an attempt to prepare women to become registered nurses.
-Currently, Women With A Cause is helping to support four single mothers financially, emotionally and educationally through scholarships, mentors, financial management and tutors.
+Area colleges such as Community College of Aurora, Community College of Denver, University of Colorado School of Nursing, and Metropolitan State University School of Hospitality have also agreed to partner with us in an attempt to prepare women to become registered nurses and dental hygienists.
+WE Scholars also study in the field of hospitality at Metro State University of Denver.
+Currently, Women With A Cause is helping to support single mothers financially, emotionally and educationally through scholarships, mentors, financial management and tutors.